CompSci10/introduction-to-html-assignment-wisemanstan123/README.md

 * Element content - The information (text or other elements) contained between the opening and closing tags of an HTML element.
 * Closing tag - the second HTML tag used to end an HTML element.
 Closing tags have a forward slash (`/`) inside of them, directly after the left angle bracket.

 Most elements require both opening and closing tags, but some call for a single self-closing tag.
-We'll encounter examples of both element types in the next few exercises.
+We will encounter examples of both element types in the next few exercises.

 ### Step 4: The Head
 So far you've done two things: